VigneshS10/Segmentation-VGG19/README.md

 ---

-> This repository is the official implementation of [A Novel Facial Emotion Recognition Model Using Segmentation VGG-19 Architecture].
+> This repository is the official implementation of 'A Novel Facial Emotion Recognition Model Using Segmentation VGG-19 Architecture'.

 ## Requirements